-Our medical student rotation welcomes applicants from around the country to participate as external rotators.
-The most popular months for external rotators are June through December.
+Our medical student rotation welcomes applicants from around the country to participate as rotators.
+The most popular months for rotators are June through December.
 As part of our commitment to local medical schools, students from Florida State University and the University of Central Florida rotate with our department every month.

 Students are scheduled to work 15 eight-hour clinical shifts, including the option for one EMS ride-along, under the one-on-one supervision of our clinical attending staff.
 Students present directly to the teaching resident and/or attending, and are responsible for the entire care of their patients.
 Students are also afforded the opportunity to perform numerous procedures throughout their shifts.
 These shifts are primarily in the adult Emergency Department, but do include several shifts in the pediatric Emergency Department at Arnold Palmer Hospital, a level 1 pediatric trauma center.
 As part of the rotation, students have one day of dedicated ultrasound experience.